How it all started, from the National Program to our Community Program.

 2021: TWO AFFILIATES JOIN FORCE AS FAMILY PROMISE OF GREATER WASHINGTON COUNTY

 On May 1, 2021, Family Promise of Beaverton and Family Promise of Washington County merged.
-This merger brings together two strong and well-respected organizations which together will provide an even greater level of service to more children and their families suffering homelessness.
+This merger brings together two strong and well-respected organizations that provide an even greater level of service to more children and their families suffering from homelessness.

-Our goal is to make a promise to families if they fall on hard times, they are not alone.
-To promise that families will have a safe place to go with their children, not to get a handout, rather a hand up.
+Our goal is to make a promise to families that if they fall into hard times, they are not alone.
+To promise that families will have a safe place to go with their children, not to get a handout, but rather a hand up.
 To promise that children will never have to sleep in cars, couch surf, or sleep on the streets.

-We invite you to join us on this mission through donation, volunteering, or offering to become a host site.
+We invite you to join us on this mission by donating or volunteering to support those we serve.